SaiTarunA/react-boilerplate/README.md

+# Hello Everyone,

+- This is a boilerplate code made with React, Redux, react-router-dom, Material UI, axios.
+- This provides you with an initial boilerplate code to start with your project.
+So that you don't have to install the same packages and wirte the same code again and again.
+- Below are the changes you can make inorder to make it your own and start working on the project.

+# Changes in

+## package.json

+Change name to your folder name

+## /public/index.html

+Change necessary icons and title of project

+## /routes/PrivateRoute.js

+need to change isAuthenticated and add logic of your own.

+## /config.js

+Change title, subtitle to your website (Ex: SAI TARUN, blogs)

+## public

+Go to https://favicon.io/favicon-generator/.
+Generate your favicon and then download and extract zip.

+### Change favicon.ico

+Change original favicon.ico with the one you generated

+### Change logo192, logo512

+Change original _logo192_, _logo512_ with **android-chrome-192x192**, **android-chrome-192x192**

+### Change manifest.json name, short_name to your liking

+## App.js

+Make sure to add any route you specify in config.js to App.js also(If not added).

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.